dubstar-04/FeedsAndSpeeds/README.md

 for the spindle speed and feedrate.
 This can be done by Spindle RPM or chipload (Feed Per Tooth).

 ## Features
+* Select path tool controller
 * Select workpiece material
 * Select Tool Material
 * Set machining parameters
-* Scripting only features (not yet added to GUI)
-  * Ability to automaticaly over ride outputs to limits set to match your CNC.
-  * Optional print of all inputs
-  * Script example included in examples directory
+* write calculated feedrate and spindle speed to the selected tool controller

 ## Requirements
-* FreeCAD v0.19
+* FreeCAD v0.19 or FreeCAD v0.20
 * Python3
 * Qt5